jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - **Use of unauthorized notes.** Bringing prepared cheat notes to use in the exam.
 - **Use of electronic, unauthorized aid.** Using search engines or the lecture material to solve questions.

 Before thinking about how to obviate these cheating scenarios an important statement must be made: Cheating cannot completely be eliminated.
 There are always means for students to engage in cheating.
-Although e-exams cannot change that we can find measures to prevent cheating.
+Although e-exams cannot change that we can find measures to prevent cheating to a certain degree.

 **Knowing a question.** The creation of questions is a time-consuming process.
 An examiners strategy thus may be to keep questions as secret as possible and reuse them throughout multiple exams.
 This is a rather ineffective strategy as platforms such as [@Studydrive] often provide comprehensive exam protocols.
 These protocols are contributed by examinees who have already taken a given exam.
 The digital nature of e-exams inhibits the use of the above approach.
 Students are able to capture questions and distribute them even faster and more accurately.
-Thus, e-exams must choose a different approach.
+Thus, e-exams must choose a different solution.
 Instead of having few questions and keeping them secret, e-exams have to leverage large question pools.
 As question pools grow larger it becomes unfeasible for students to _know_ every available question.

-**Cooperation with other examinees.** For closed questions this cooperation can be prevented by using tight time restrictions.
+**Cooperation with other examinees.** For _closed questions_ this cooperation can be prevented by using tight time restrictions.
 As already stated above, these questions fall in the category _either-you-know-the-answer-or-you-don't_.
 There is no need for a lengthy reflection period.
 With these short time frames, there simply is not time for cooperation with others.
 For more open question types, time limitations are not as tight.
 At the same time, answers require more in-depth considerations.
 To ensure that students write down their own ideas and cannot share their thoughts, the input possibilities must be limited.
 Copying and pasting should be disabled to prevent sharing of answers between students.
-To further inhibit cheating, the order of questions should be be randomized and the navigation between questions should be inhibited.
+To further inhibit cheating, the order of questions should be be randomized and the navigation between questions should not be allowed.

 **Cooperation with outsiders.** As decentralized e-exams are not conducted in a controlled environment, cooperation with outsiders becomes a severe problem.
 Examinees could try to take the exam in the presence of an expert.
 Some try to solve this problem by using proctored e-exams.
 These exams use live surveillance through webcam and microphone that is evaluated by a person watching in real time.
 This approach hardly scales as for every 4-5 students a supervising proctor is needed.
-Programs like [@ETSTOEFL] can make use of such a system, as their high test fees leave room for additional expenses.
+Programs like @ETSTOEFL can make use of such a system, as their high test fees leave room for additional expenses.

 Although, live surveillance of students is not a valid option, the psychological effects of being monitored can be leveraged.
 A measure might be to make use of integrated webcams and microphones of the devices at hand.
 This video and sound data can be reviewed if needed.
 More importantly, it creates a mental barrier.
 If examinees really commit to engage in academic fraud they will most certainly find a way to do so.
 The goal is simply to prevent those from cheating that would only cheat if they would feel no threat of being caught.
 The sole existence of any measures makes students behave more honest.
 This can be compared to video surveillance that makes crime less common at public places [@WELSH2004].